-Voices of a Distant Star is an anime Original Video Animation (OVA) directed and produced by Makoto Shinkai on his Macintosh computer.
+Voices of a Distant Star is an anime OVA directed and produced by Makoto Shinkai on his Macintosh computer.
 The production was originally released in Japan on February 2, 2002.
 ADV Films acquired the distribution rights for the United States, and released Voices of a Distant Star in 2003.

 Voices of a Distant Star